L3-N0X/obsidian-marker/README.md

 ## 🐛 Troubleshooting

 If you encounter issues related to the plugin itself, please open an issue in this repository.
 For problems with the conversion process or API, please refer to the Marker and Marker API repositories.

+> [!NOTE]
+> When converting multiple files at once, be patient as the process can take a significant amount of time depending on the size and complexity of your PDFs.
+For very large batches, consider processing them in smaller groups.

 ## 🤝 Contributing